bytecodealliance/wrpc/crates/transport-memory/README.md

 This crate provides an in-memory transport for wRPC that allows components running in the same process to communicate without requiring network connections.

-Internally uses `tokio::io::duplex` to create bidirectional in-memory streams
+Internally uses two `tokio::io::simplex` to create bidirectional in-memory streams

 ## Use Case